MooersLab/emacsclient-custom-frames/README.md

 A new instance of the Emacs frame will open instantly with the configuration of the Emacs profile used to start the profile.

 You can launch one server per profile if you have multiple profiles for distinct workflows.
-You can name each server to attach it to the desired profile.
+You can name each server to attach it to your desired profile.

 You may wind up with many Emacs frames that look identical.
 You may have different buffers opened in the other frames, but they all share the same set of buffers.
-The above script of bash functions opens emacslient client instances with the project's name taken from the command line as an argument.
+The above script ,`colored-clients.sh`, of bash functions opens emacslient client instances with the project's name taken from the command line as an argument.
 The bash functions are mapped to 21 foreground and background color combinations.
 11 are dark on light, and 10 are light on dark.